 The real long tail opportunity sits at the intersection: queries where both the shopper's need and the product answers are genuinely distinct from anything else on your site.
 "Oak dining tables under $600" deserves its own page only if your oak tables in that price range are materially different from what appears on your general dining tables page.

 This is why the Topic Sieve handles both problems in sequence.
-First, it merges query clusters that express the same buyer need - consolidating "kid-friendly dining table" and "child-safe dining table" into a single intent cluster.
-Then it deduplicates against your existing inventory pages, ensuring the resulting page surfaces a product set that is genuinely distinct from what already exists on your site.
-A new page is only created when it passes both checks.
+First, it filters and classifies candidate topics generated from the product catalogue, detecting cannibalization risks and catching overlaps consolidating "kid-friendly dining table" and "child-safe dining table" into a single intent cluster.
+Then it checks against your existing pages, discarding that would cannibalize even when wording differs, to ensure the resulting page surfaces a product set that is genuinely distinct from what already exists on your site.
+A new page is only created when it passes a series of validation checks including search demand, product sufficiency, existing traffic, page competition, and product match.

 See how Similar AI agents detect intent variations in your product categories and create pages that match what shoppers are actually looking for.